daysuwaa/Aiwerioghene/README.md

-👋 Heyyy there, I am Adesuwa (Ah-day-su-wa).
+👋 Heyyy there, I am Adesuwa (Ah-day-sue-wa).

 👀 I have a keen interest in web development.